|Nutritional Guidelines (per serving)|

 Meanwhile, heat 2 tablespoons of olive oil in a large pot over a medium heat.
 Add onions.
 While stirring cook onions until they soften and turn translucent.

 Add remaining ingredients and stir together.
-Simmer on low for 10-15 minutes.
+Simmer on low for 10 to 15 minutes.
 Add water if the sauce becomes too thick.